Prelim, Final Defense, & Graduation

-If your committee has changed, or will change, you must formally replace/delete them using the Committee Modification Form.
+If your committee has changed, or will change after your Preliminary Exam, you must formally replace/delete that member using the Committee Modification Form.
 Turn in the Committee Modification Form before or when you turn in your Exam Request Form.
-This does not apply to the Graduate School Representative unless one of your committee members serves a dual role.
+This does not apply to the Graduate School Representative unless one of your voting committee members serves a dual role.
 If your advisor has left the university, your advisor must become a co-advisor and you must ask one of your committee members to serve as a co-advisor.
 You will need to use a Committee Modification Form to make this change official.

-The Grad Office typically emails the entire department announcing your final defense the day prior (or the Friday prior for Monday exams) to your exam.
-Make sure the Grad Office has your correct title, and if possible, also include an abstract.
+Announcements – the Grad Office typically emails the entire department announcing your final defense prior to your exam.
 If you do not want your exam announced due to any reason, please inform the Grad Office in advance.
 Your scheduled exam will also be added to the Chemistry Events Calendar.

 The Graduate School Representative

-If you are defending a PhD and had a GSR (see your committee information in the Grad Student Tracker or as listed on your POW in MyPack Portal under MyPack Portal > Student Self Service > Academic Records > Graduate Plan of Work), contact that professor when you begin scheduling your defense because he/she must attend your final defense.
+If you are defending a PhD, your GSR who attended your Prelim must be contacted when you begin scheduling your defense because he/she must attend your final defense.
 If your GSR has retired or has left the campus, let the Grad Office know and the Grad School will assign a new person.
-If your GSR is still an active NCSU faculty member and simply cannot attend, ask if he/she can recommend a colleague as replacement.
+If your GSR is still an active NC State faculty member and simply cannot attend, ask if he/she can recommend a colleague as replacement.
 The GSR must be a graduate faculty member from any department on campus other than Chemistry.
 If you still can’t get a replacement, ask your classmates for who their GSRs are or consult with your advisor for help finding a colleague to fulfill that role.
-For a complete listing of approved faculty, see the Graduate School’s Graduate Faculty Listing page and feel free to randomly pick someone and contact him/her.
+For a complete listing of approved faculty, see the Graduate School’s Graduate Faculty Listing page and feel free to select someone and contact him/her.

 In the event that your GSR cannot make it to your scheduled exam, please have that person contact the Graduate Office.
 If your GSR does not arrive to your exam, your exam should be put on hold or rescheduled.
 Please contact the Grad Office immediately in such cases.

-NOTE: Please limit the amount of beverages you bring into any of our conference rooms and clean them after your event.
-Rooms that are not cleaned after used by students will no longer be available for ANY student meetings or oral exams of any kind.
+NOTE: Please limit the amount of beverages you bring into any of our conference rooms and clean up after your event.
+Rooms that are not cleaned after being used by students will no longer be available for ANY student meetings or oral exams of any kind.

-Students customarily provide a small amount of refreshments themselves for prelims.
-The Department does not provide any food or drinks, but you can bring pre-brewed coffee from places like Whole Foods (they need 24-48 hr. advance notice), Starbucks, Cup-O-Joe, Dunkin’ Donuts, Chick-fil-A, etc. The travel coffee containers usually hold 12, 8-oz cups, include cups and other fixings, and typically cost $12-$30.
-Other types of refreshments are your responsibility.
-Plan to prepare at least thirty minutes in advance of your defense, unless there is something scheduled before your talk then you need to plan accordingly.
-Ask your lab mates to help you set up, but if you ask us in advance we can help you.
-If you’re on Centennial Campus and will have your exam in Partners III, contact Emily Milks (email@example.com) and make arrangements with your lab mates to help you.
+Students customarily provide a small amount of refreshments for oral exams; refreshments are your responsibility.
+You can bring pre-brewed coffee from places like Whole Foods, Starbucks, Cup-O-Joe, Dunkin’ Donuts, Chick-fil-A, etc. (note, some need 24-48 hr. advance notice).
+Plan to set up at least thirty minutes in advance of your defense, or plan accordingly if room is occupied before your exam.
+If you are on Main Campus or Centennial Campus, ask your lab mates to help you set up.
 Clean up whichever room you use and leave it as you found it.
-Not cleaning up rooms will result in fewer locations available to student presentations of any kind, resulting in scheduling difficulties for you.
+Not cleaning up rooms will result in fewer available locations for student presentations of any kind.

 The Final Defense

 At least two-three weeks prior to your final defense date, make sure your committee receives your thesis/dissertation.
 It may not be necessary to have this early version of your thesis/dissertation printed and bound.
-Ask your committee members if they want it printed and bound or if they prefer it sent tot hem electronically.
+Ask your committee members if they want it printed and bound or if they prefer it sent to them electronically.
 There have been cases where an exam gets cancelled at the request of a committee member due to not having received the document in a timely fashion.
-The defense consists of a formal, public seminar of the thesis/dissertation research, followed by a “closed-door” examination conducted by the student’s Advisory Committee.
-If you receive a “Full Pass,” you must upload the version of your thesis/dissertation that you defended by no later than 24 hours after the defense.
-Skipping this step will result in you NOT GRADUATING.
-See the section on the Electronic Thesis and Dissertation for more information.
-For any other outcomes, please have your advisor contact the Graduate Office.
-This is also a good time for you to apply to graduate because after you pass your defense, the Grad Office will check your graduation approval in MyPack to clear you at the department level.

 Returning Keys, Lab Coats, and Other Checked-Out Equipment

-Before you permanently leave your lab make sure you return all keys, lab coats and other checked-out equipment to the Stock Room.
+Before you permanently leave your lab make sure you return all keys, lab coats and other checked-out equipment to the Chemistry Stockroom Manager, open only by appointment, schedule a service appointment here 919.515.2547.
 The Department will bill you for any outstanding business and this may consequently cause a hold to be placed on your diploma’s release.
 If you have any questions about what you need to return please contact the Electronic Instrument Shop at 515-2213 or visit them in DAB 48 (basement).